savonet/book/installation.md

 ```

 or by downloading the binaries from [the opam
-website](https://opam.ocaml.org/doc/Install.html).
+website](http://opam.ocaml.org/doc/Install.html).
 In any case, ensure that you
-have at least the version 2.0.0 of opam (this version can be obtained by `opam
+have at least the version 2.0.0 of opam (the version number can be obtained by
---version`).
+running `opam --version`).

 If you are installing opam for the first time, you should initialize the list of
 opam packages\TODO{dire comment répondre aux questions posées par opam}